 Angiotensin Converting Enzyme

-In vivo, ACE catalyses the conversion of Angiotensin I to Angiotensin II and inactivates bradykinin during regulating blood pressure via Renin-Angiotensin-System.
+, ACE catalyses the conversion of Angiotensin I to Angiotensin II and inactivates bradykinin during regulating blood pressure via Renin-Angiotensin-System.

 Elevated levels of serum ACE have been measured in patients suffering from various disorders.
 They often indicate a poor prognosis or rapid progression of the disease.
 Elevated serum ACE levels are reported in granulomatous-inflammatory diseases such as Sarcoidosis and Mixed-Connective-Tissue Disease (MTCD), Nephropathies associated with Diabetes and Glomerulonephritis, Cardiovascular diseases such as left ventricular hypertrophy, brain and myocardial infarction.